Back to FAQ

 Recap Hours

 Hours from days older than 7 (for the 7-day cycle) or 8 (for the 8-day cycle) days drop off the rolling cycle automatically, restoring those hours to your available total.
 No 34-hour restart is needed for recap — the hours return naturally as old days age out of the cycle.
-Recap hours are visible on the Driver App dashboard and in the Fleet Portal.
-A 34-hour restart resets the full cycle when needed.
+Recap hours are visible on the Driver App dashboard (where to view recap hours) and in the Fleet Portal (fleet managers viewing driver recap hours).
+A 34-hour restart resets the full cycle when needed — see the difference between a 34-hour restart and recap hours.
+See also fields shown on the recap screen.

 Route One ELD automatically tracks all of these rules and alerts you before violations occur.
 The ELD enters driving mode automatically at 5 mph.
 Learn how to view HOS violations in the driver app.